Socialcap-app/socialcap-anonymous-voting/docs/draft.md

 ## Shared objects

-This are used by both the client and workers.
+This are used by both the UI and API.

-**ElectorsGroup**
+**CommunityElectors**

-An `IndexedMerkleMap`, where `key: identityCommitement` and `value: Field(1)`.
+An `IndexedMerkleMap`, where `key: identityCommitment` and `value: Field(1)`.
-It is used to check inclusion or exclusionof a given elector, in a given community.
+It is used to check inclusion or exclusion of a given elector, in a given community.

 There exists one `ElectorsGroup` per community.

-**ElectorProps**
+This group will be stored off-chain in the IndexerDb, in the trusted API environment.

+**EncryptionKeys**

-A key value store, indexed by the `identityCommitement`, containing some extra info about each identity, such as `encryptionKeys: {public, private}` but that does not reveal anything about the identity.
+A key value store, indexed by the `identityCommitment`, containing a pair of encryption keys `{public, private}` but that does not reveal anything about the identity.
+The privateKey is only known to the API.

+When a new Identity is registered, we create the encryptionKeys pair for this identity, and broadcast the public key to the registered identity user.

+This will be stored off-chain, in the trusted API environment.

+**TasksList**

+The list of tasks assigned to the electors, where each task contains `{ uid, communityUid, identityHash, claimUid, status, ... }`.

+The UI will get the full list, and will filter the list on the UI side, so that no info is revealed to the API about the user identityHash (which is not linked in any way to the Authorization JWT).

+This will be stored off-chain, in the trusted API environment, table Tasks of IndexerDb.

+**ClaimElectors**

+An `IndexedMerkleMap`, where `key: identityHash` and `value: Field(1)`.
+It is used to check if a given elector has been assigned to the claim.

+It will be filled when the electors are randomly assigned to each claim.

+There exists one `ClaimElectors` group per claim.
+This group will be stored off-chain in the IndexerDb, in the trusted API environment.

+**ClaimNullifiers**

+An `IndexedMerkleMap`, where `key: identityHash` and `value: Field(1)`.
+It is used to avoid double voting by any elector.

+These group will be initially empty, and we will insert a new item when a given elector casts its vote.
+When voting, if the elector's nullifier exists we will now it has already voted.

+There exists one `ClaimNullifiers` group per claim.
+This group will be stored off-chain in the IndexerDb, in the trusted API environment.

+**CollectedVotes**

+This is a list of all already collected votes, where each item in the list contains `{ identityHash, nullifier, claimUid, encryptedVote, ... }`.

+The list is initially empty during the claiming period.
+When the voting period starts and electors start to cast their vote and we add each vote to the list.

+The list will latter be using during the Tally process to aggregate votes.

+There exists one `CollectedVotes` list per plan.
+This list will be stored off-chain in the IndexerDb, in the trusted API environment.

+**Aggregator**

+This is a special service running in the trusted API environment, that will count the votes and emmit the results.

+NOTE: Counting will not start until all the voting period is ended.
+We will not count votes while voting is running, thus avoiding the "bandwagon" effect.